yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

 ## Failure of the node to which a client has connected

 The node to which a client connects acts as the manager for the transaction.
-The transaction manager coordinates the flow of transaction and maintains the corelation between the client and the transaction-id (a unique identifier for each transaction).
+The transaction manager coordinates the flow of transactions and maintains the correlation between the client and the transaction-id (a unique identifier for each transaction).
 YugabyteDB is inherently resilient to node failures as mentioned in the previous two scenarios.

-In this example, you can see how a transaction will abort when the transaction manager fails.
+In this example, you can see how a transaction aborts when the transaction manager fails.
 For more details on the role of the transaction manager, see [Transactional I/O](../../../architecture/transactions/transactional-io-path/#client-requests-transaction).

-{{< note title="Note" >}}
-For this case, you can connect to any node in the cluster.(`127.0.0.3` has been chosen here).
+For this case, you can connect to any node in the cluster; `127.0.0.3` has been chosen here.
-{{< /note >}}

 1. Connect to the node at `127.0.0.3` as follows: